PeterWaher/IoTGateway/README.md

 ======================

 **IoTGateway** is a C# implementation of an IoT gateway.
 It is self contained, and includes all libraries and frameworks it needs to operate.
+You can install it by using the following [IoT Gateway Setup application](Executables/IoTGatewaySetup.exe).
 Example applications also include binary downloads.

 Apart from the [IoT Gateway](#iot-gateway) projects, the solution is divided into different groups of projects and modules: